Holmes7/holmes7.github.io/src/pages/posts/the-sixth-sense.md

 You’ll get there.

 Keep reading, keep observing, keep letting others’ insights guide you.
-Slowly, your brain will start forming patterns and one day, you’ll realize, you’ve learned to read not just the story, but the soul.
-To understand the philosophy that hides beneath what’s said.
+Slowly, your brain will start forming patterns and one day, you’ll realize, you’ve learned to read not just the story, but the soul; to understand the philosophy that hides beneath what’s said.
 That you have grown the sixth sense after all.